jsdelivrbot/stemcstudio/DEPLOYMENT.md

 ### GITHUB_APPLICATION_CLIENT_ID_COOKIE_NAME

-This is defined in `app/ts/app.ts` and `app/ts/controllers/LoginController.ts`
+This is defined in `app/ts/app.ts`

 TODO: Need to DRY this!